-The way out of dystopia is through dystopia, through the extreme alienation represented by a totally rationalized society.
 Of course, by 1968 and certainly by now the traditional Marxist representation of the working class no longer corresponded to reality.
 But the general idea of a dereification of rational forms, the translation of fixed and frozen institutions back into the processes of human relations from which they arose seemed to be verified by the May Events.
 The slogans "Everything is Possible" and "All Power to the Imagination" flowed directly from this dereifying impulse.

-It was on these terms that I understood or perhaps misunderstood the early work of those in the field of science and technology studies with whom I became acquainted around this time.
-They offered powerful empirical support to the critique of scientism, determinism, and the ideology of progress begun by Lukács and the Frankfurt school long before.
-And they also placed technology in a central position in the story as a mediation in the process of human relations, both shaping that process and shaped by it.3 These insights helped me to see the theoretical interest of my own involvements in technical politics, which I'll sketch next.
+It was on these terms that I understood or perhaps misunderstood the early work of those in the field of science and technology studies with whom I soon became acquainted.
+They offered empirical support to the critique of scientism, determinism, and the ideology of progress begun by Lukács and the Frankfurt school long before.
+And they also placed technology in a central position as a mediation in the process of human relations, both shaping that process and shaped by it.